msoroco/MLS-data/README.md

 #MLS Data script

 Script to get listing in a given neighbourhood.
-Pulls
+Pulls:
 	- address
 	- listing price
 	- number of bedrooms